User Experience Analytics

 Hovering over the chart displays a tooltip containing the user classification for the specific data interval.
 Click the Excellent, Fair, or Poor region on the bars to see the drilldown displaying the classification of the specific set of users for the data interval represented by the bar.

-The User Sessions section of the User Experience dashboard displays important session metrics of HDX sessions for the chosen time period and Site.
+The User Sessions section of the User Experience dashboard displays important session metrics of HDX sessions for the chosen time period, Site, and Delivery Groups.

 You can view the following user session data: